About

 - supporting digestive health

-- proper digestion of proteins
+- maintaining proper digestion of proteins

-- optimal absorption of nutritional substances
+- supporting optimal absorption of nutritional substances

-- bowel irregularities, such as occasional diarrhea and constipation
+- occasional diarrhea and constipation

 Digestive enzymes, on the other hand, help digest specific types of food (protein, fat, carbohydrate, etc.) to prevent food particles from sitting in the gut and causing damage.